Jalen Rose Believes LeBron James Will Sign One-And-One Deal With This Team

 James has been playing on so-called one-and-one contracts for the past few seasons, which gives him the ability to opt out of his contract at the end of each season if he so chooses and become a free agent.

-If James does decide to become a free agent, his decision reportedly will happen quickly with ESPN Insider Brian Windhorst predicting the King will have a new (or same) home before July 4.
+If James does decide to become a free agent, his decision reportedly will happen quickly, with ESPN Insider Brian Windhorst predicting the King will have a new (or same) home before July 4.

 Thumbnail photo via Gregory Shamus/pool photo/USA TODAY Sports Images